nwhetsell/csound-api/README.md

 ### On macOS

-You can run the Jasmine tests in Xcode so that you can use a graphical debugger.
-To do this:
+To run the Jasmine tests in Xcode:

 1. `cd` to the csound-api folder and run
     ```sh